Decline and fall in Middle-earth: Successive falls

 The biblical fall of man begins with a perfect created world; an angel is tempted by pride, and falls, becoming a powerful evil spirit; it in turn tempts humans, who fall; they are cast out of the paradise-garden, which they can never re-enter, and must work for their living in the ordinary world.
 This pattern is mirrored in Middle-earth.
 The creator, Eru Iluvatar, sings the first music; one of the angelic spirits, Melkor, becomes proud and falls, singing in disharmony, and ruining everything that is made.
-This first fall leads to a sequence of catastrophes, including the destruction of the Lamps, then the Two Trees, then the wars over the Silmarils.
+This first fall into evil in Middle-earth leads to a sequence of catastrophes, including the destruction of the Lamps, then the Two Trees, then the wars over the Silmarils.
 Tolkien noted that reflections of the biblical fall of man can be seen in the Ainulindalë, the Kinslaying at Alqualondë, and the fall of Númenor.

 This pattern represents a profound spiritual pessimism.
 As a Catholic, Tolkien believed both in the fall of man, and in the redemption of Christians.
 This redemption might or might not be available, however, to pre-Christian pagans, even if, like Aragorn, they were clearly virtuous.
 Tolkien shared his pessimistic outlook with Norse mythology, in which he was an expert.
 Among those myths is Ragnarök, in which the Norse gods, the Æsir, are defeated by the giants, and the world is drowned.
 Shippey writes that the heroic Norse response to such a gloomy picture was defiance, a pagan Northern courage, appearing in The Lord of the Rings as a consistent good cheer, a willingness to keep going and to keep smiling, even in the face of apparent disaster.